 It may seem like LOHAS specialty food and beverage consumers are worried about a lot of things – the environment, human rights abuses, children’s health, etc. – but the when it comes down to it, they’re actually a rather optimistic segment.
 LOHAS consumers believe in better and pursue it wholeheartedly in everything they do.
 If you want your brand to resonate with them, adopt a thoughtful yet optimistic tone that conveys concern, but also hope for the future.

 While this belief may be shifting, for the most part, LOHAS consumers believe small is a big idea [link to COOMBS].
 They want to support small brands, and real people – not faceless corporations.
 Whatever the size of your company, you can appeal to this sentiment by highlighting the ways in which your company operates like a small mom and pop shop.
 Be human, share personal stories, showcase your work in the community and be flexible and responsive to customers – just like a local business would.
 An empowered and responsive social media team is one great way to connect with customers on a “local” level, even if you don’t have actual boots on the ground.

 More than anything else, LOHAS consumers are primarily value shoppers.
 Not value in the price sense, but rather, they care about what the company stands for.
 They’re buying based on shared beliefs, rather than product attributes or price.
-The most important way brands can connect with LOHAS consumers is to understand and share their values – and to live those values through everything they do.
+The most important way brands can connect with LOHAS specialty food and beverage consumers is to understand and share their values – and to live those values through everything they do.
 A page about it on your website won’t be enough.
 You’ll need to commit real resources and change actual processes to prove your commitment to the values that you and your customers believe in.

 Ethos is a multiplatform branding agency that develops and executes integrated marketing campaigns across multiple channels for companies inside and outside of Maine.